Frequently Asked Questions

-In 2014, more than 54,000 people (one in three) accessed services at an organization funded by United Way of Mesa County.
+In 2019, nearly 50,000 people (one in three) accessed services at an organization funded by United Way of Mesa County.
 Your gift does more than just support people who are in urgent need right now.
 You also support meaningful, lasting change that impacts the entire community.

 4) How much of my donation goes to services versus administrative costs?